simple2d/simple2d/README.md

 - [`audio.c`](test/audio.c) – Tests audio functions with various file formats interpreted as sound samples and music.
 - [`controller.c`](test/controller.c) – Provides visual and numeric feedback of controller input.

-### Building and Running Tests
+### Building and running tests

-Run `make test`, or `nmake /f NMakefile test` on Windows using Visual C++, to compile tests to the `test/` directory, which will have the same name as their C source file.
+Run `make test`, or `nmake /f NMakefile test` on Windows using Visual C++, to compile tests to the `test/` directory.
+The resulting executables will have the same name as their C source file.
 Since media paths are set relatively in these test programs, make sure to `cd` into the `test/` directory before running a test, for example:

 ```bash
 # on Unix-like systems